Thank you to the publisher for gifting me an eARC of this book in exchange for an honest review.

 Georgia, Rooney, Pip, Jason as well as Sunil are characters I’ll remember for a long time.
 They all have their own story arcs, they are all well written and well-rounded and felt very realistic.
 It shows just how much thought Alice Oseman puts into her characters.
 The directional rivalry full of sexual tension between Pip and Rooney was such a fun and exciting storyline to read.
 There is also a battle on a bouncey castle, strong opinions on Scooby-Doo and so much more.
 This small unlikely group of friends figuring out themselves and who they are whilst trying to save a Shakespeare Society are so wonderful to read about.

 The sexuality explored in this book is exceptional.
 As a straight cis white woman I often take for granted that I’ve never had to question who I am and what is expected of me.
 Loveless has helped me understand the LGBTQ+ community and their struggles a lot more, especially how aro-ace people deal with discovering their sexuality.
 Alice Oseman makes this book accessible to not only the LGBTQ+ community but their allies too.
 This book shows characters questioning their sexuality and figuring out who they are.
-If you are aro-ace I’m sure you will find yourself in Georgia and her story.
-But beyond that I think we can all take something from Loveless.
+I think we can all take something from Loveless.

 I will be forever grateful for Alice’s book and the joy that they bring me.
 Alice’s writing style is spectacular and realistic.
 I love watching her grow as an author whit each novel her releases and cannot wait to see what is next!